raeeschaudhary/CISC-830-Cyberinfrastructure-Foundations/README.md

 ## Description

 This is repository for projects of CISC-830 Cyberinfrastructure Foundations.
-The course is offered by [Dr Linwei Wang](https://www.cs.rit.edu/~wjz/) in the Ph.
+The course is offered by [Dr Weijie Zhao](https://www.cs.rit.edu/~wjz/) in the Ph.
 D. Program in Computing and Information Sciences at GCCIS, Rochester Institute of Technology.

 ## Assignments